-22. (1.4.)
 Investment strategies, including the default investment strategy, should be defined and explained in a pension fund's investment policy statement.
 Such policies should establish clearly the financial and other objectives of the pension fund and the manner in which these objectives will be achieved, being consistent with the retirement objective of the pension fund.
-The investment policy should outline how a pension fund intends to consider environmental, social and governance risks while pursuing its risk-return objective.
+The investment policy should outline how a pension fund intends to consider environmental, social and governance factors while pursuing its risk-return objective.